 Within 5 miles

-The Racehorses Hotel dates back to 1760 and offers an extensive menu.
 The Blue Bell Inn is Kettlewell’s oldest hostelry: enjoy a local ale by the log fire, and a good meal.
-The King’s Head is one of the top 10 pubs in the Sunday Times Ultimate 100 British Hotels.
+The King’s Head is one of the top 10 pubs in the Sunday Times Ultimate 100 British Hotels!
+The Racehorses Hotel is sadly closed at this time.

 Pony trekking holidays and lessons available in Conistone (nr Kettlewell).